Britain's FTSE steadies, underpinned by commodities

 If you have any thoughts, suggestions or feedback on this, please email mike.dolan@thomsonreuters.com.

 Mike Dolan, Markets Editor EMEA.
-(Additional reporting by Alistair Smout; Editing by Tom Heneghan)
+(Additional reporting by Alistair Smout; Editing by Gareth Jones)

 LONDON In May 2007, Ben Bernanke, then chair of the Federal Reserve, said the problems in the U.S. subprime mortgage market probably would not hurt the economy or the banking system.